4.8

 Good bus service connectivity and affordable bus tickets to Rome improve your tour experience.

-Verify the local bus timetables and routes to plan how to reach there.
+Double-check the local bus timetables and routes to make sure you catch the right one.

 By Tram